Southport, North Carolina: Economy

 Built in the 1970s on 1,200 acres at 20 feet above sea level and about 5 mi from the Atlantic Ocean near Southport, Duke Energy Carolinas operates the 1,870-megawatt Brunswick Nuclear Power Plant which has two nuclear reactors.
 This plant is the same generation and design as the Fukushima Daiichi plant in Japan.
 Following the Fukushima Daiichi nuclear meltdown, temporary flood prevention updates, called "cliff edge barriers" to make doors at the facility water tight, were installed at Brunswick to prevent flooding from Hurricane Florence from causing a disaster similar to Fukushima Daiichi.
 These temporary barriers are designed to stop flooding from a storm surge of up to 26 ft.
 On Thursday, September 13, 2018, before Hurricane Florence made landfall at Wrightsville Beach, Duke Energy shut down the first reactor in the early morning and the second reactor in the afternoon, approximately two hours before tropical storm-force winds at the plant.

 Media

 The city is serviced by the newspaper The State Port Pilot.
 Radio stations WAZO/107.5 & WJSL-LP/100.7 are licensed to Southport.

-The city of Southport has been the location the TV series Revenge and Under the Dome.
-Films made in Southport include I Know What You Did Last Summer, Summer Catch, Domestic Disturbance, Crimes of the Heart, Mary and Martha, Nights in Rodanthe, The Waterfront, A Walk to Remember and Safe Haven.
+The city of Southport has been the location the TV seriesRevenge and Under the Dome.Films made in Southport include I Know What You Did Last Summer, Summer Catch, Domestic Disturbance, Crimes of the Heart, Mary and Martha, Nights in Rodanthe, The Waterfront, A Walk to Remember and Safe Haven.
 Greedy People filming took place between May 9 and June 11, 2022.